VENENA: A Deceptive Visual Encryption Framework for Wireless Semantic Secrecy: THE VENENA FRAMEWORK

 \section{THE VENENA FRAMEWORK}

-We consider an wiretap channel model with a sender (\emph{Alice}), a legitimate receiver (\emph{Bob}), and an eavesdropper (\emph{Eve}). \emph{Alice} wants to transmit a short confidential message (e.g., a number) to \emph{Bob}, while preventing \emph{Eve} from correctly recovering the message.
+We consider an wiretap channel model with a sender (\emph{Alice}), a legitimate receiver (\emph{Bob}), and an eavesdropper (\emph{Eve}). \emph{Alice} wants to transmit a short confidential message (e.g., a number) to \emph{Bob}, while preventing \emph{Eve} from correctly recovering the message. \revthree{We consider \emph{Eve} as able to continuously monitor the wireless channel and intercept all transmissions from \emph{Alice} to \emph{Bob}.
+It may have or not have full knowledge about the details of the system design.
+Both the legitimate and eavesdropping channels are lossy, yet with sufficiently high capacity to transmit an image at required data rate.}